Presentation on the occasion of the International Anticorruption Day

-Since the UN Convention against Corruption (UNCAC) was adopted on 9 December 2003 in Merida, Mexico, when 9 December was established as the International Anticorruption Day, 103 countries have ratified UNCAC, thus rendering it the first global response to the problem of corruption.
-While corruption remains one of the major obstacles to economic and social development, the fact that so many countries recognised the importance of joint combat aimed at curbing corruption gives hope that joint efforts by state institutions, civil society and citizens can be successful.
+International Anticprruption Day (December 9) will be celebrated this year for the fifth time.
+Since the UN Convention against Corruption (UNCAC) was adopted on December 9 2003 in Merida, Mexico, when December 9 was established as the International Anticorruption Day, 126 countries have ratified UNCAC, thus rendering it the first global response to the problem of corruption.
+Transparency International Bosnia and Herzegovina (TI BiH) traditionally organizes the celebration of this significant date.
+It is an opportunity for summarizing the state of corruption and the results of anticorruption activities through an open dialogue between representatives of government institutions, civil society and experts.

 Uključite se